BagelisBliziotis/F1-Sequential-Gearbox-Launch-Control-LCD-Dyno/README.md

 *What I'm learning:
 This is my first project that combines mechanical simulation with real-time embedded logic.
-Getting the launch control sequence right — non-blocking, with proper interlocks has been the hardest part.
-More in the final README once it's done.
+Getting the launch control sequence right — non-blocking, with proper interlocks has been the hardest part.I have also realned a lot about trobleshooting and debugging as it was the first time that so many problems have occured.Trying to handly and organize so many components was difficult in such a small breadboard .More in the final README once it's done.